 In 1899, the Central of Georgia Railroad was building its road through Webb's Plantation.
-He negotiated with the railroad, and they built a depot in the center of the little settlement after Frank Webb deeded just over 23 acres to the railroad.
+He negotiated with the railroad and they built a depot in the center of the little settlement after Frank Webb deeded just over 23 acres to the railroad.
 In the year 1900, railroad service through the town began.
 Just prior to incorporation, mail service to the settlement had begun on June 8, 1900.
 The first postmaster was Vander L. Webb, son of Frank Webb.
 Later, on October 31, 1903, the residents of the little settlement voted to incorporate the four mile square settlement.
-Streets were laid out, and the town was named after its founder, "Webb".
+Streets were laid out, and the town was named after its founder.
 Soon, J.D.
-Worrell built the first store in town, and Vander Webb also built a store.
-It had become apparent that the little town would grow, so Frank Webb, laid out one-acre lots for homes.
-He sold them for about $15.00 each, as new residents kept moving to the new town.
+Worrell built the first store in town and Vander Webb also built a store.
+It had become apparent that the little town would grow, so Frank Webb laid out one-acre lots for homes.
+He sold them for about $15.00 each as new residents kept moving to the new town.

 In 1903, Frank Webb's young son, William Cas Webb, also had an infant son who died and the town had no place to bury the child.
 Frank Webb stepped up again, and donated a one-acre cornfield for use as a cemetery.
-The corn from cleared from the land and the child was buried.
+The corn was cleared from the land and the child was buried.
 That acre of land is now known as Webb Cemetery.
-And, many of the people named thus far are sleep the long sleep in that hallowed place.
-In 1909, the first school was constructed, and consisted of four rooms.
-That building burned down in 1930, leading to the construction of a permanent school, now known as Webb School.
+And many of the people named thus far are sleeping the long sleep in that hallowed place.
+In 1909, the first school was constructed and consisted of four rooms.
+That building burned down in 1930 leading to the construction of a permanent school now known as Webb School.
 The town of Webb continued to grow, and reached its peak in approximately 1918 to 1920.
-And, at one time there were over 16 businesses, to include drug stores, doctors offices, and a barber shop.
-The town remained viable, even though passenger train service ended in the 1950s, and the depot reportedly burned down.
+At one time there were over 16 businesses to include drug stores, doctors offices, and a barber shop.
+The town remained viable, even though passenger train service ended in the 1950s and the depot reportedly burned down.
 The area where the depot stood is now a park.

 Riverboat at Columbia, AL. About 1860